fylein/fyle-xero-api/README.md

 * Run docker containers

     ```
-    docker-compose up db api qcluster
+    docker-compose up  -d db api qcluster
     ```

-* The database will be available on port 5432 and can be accessed by this command
+* The database can be accessed by this command, on password prompt type `postgres`

     ```
-    PGPASSWORD=postgres psql -h localhost -U postgres xero_db
+    docker-compose psql -h localhost -U postgres xero_db
     ```

 * To tail the logs a service you can do

     ```
     docker-compose logs -f <api / qcluster>
+    ```

+* To stop the containers

+    ```
+    docker-compose stop api qcluster
+    ```

+* To restart any containers - `would usually be needed with qcluster after you make any code changes`

+    ```
+    docker-compose restart qcluster
     ```